-1. Log in to Edmodo using a PC.
-Hover over Sclasses in the toolbar at the top of the page until options are shown below the toolbar.
+1. Open the Edmodo app on your Windows device.
+Hover over Science in the toolbar at the top of the page until options are shown below the toolbar.
 From the options, click on Progress.

 2. A default class will open, but you can switch classes by clicking on the button to the right of the class name at the upper-left portion of the page.
 A drop-down menu will appear from which you can choose the class you want to open.